|Group||8||Melting point||3045 °C|

 - It also has a great use in the field of space applications because of its high reflectivity.

 - It is used in light bulbs and incandescent lamps to increase the light output.

-- It is also used in the field of fingerprint technology.
+- Osmium tetroxide is being used in fingerprint detection.

 - It is used as an electrolyte in the battery applications as it can absorb hydrogen atoms.

 - It is used in fountain pen tips.